North East England: Social deprivation

-In 2020, following George Floyd's murder, it was reported that BAME communities suffered inequalities exacerbated by the poor housing of deprived neighbourhoods.
+As of April 2013, youth unemployment in the North East was 24.8%, with 51,000 out of work.
+In 2013, the Office for National Statistics report issued the statements highlighted in the table below:

+In November 2017 the region's employment dropped to 5.5%, the joint highest unemployment rate in the UK.

 ONS ITL

 In the ONS International Territorial Levels (ITL), North East England is a level-1 ITL region, coded "UKC", which is subdivided as follows:

+Religion

+In 2013, the region had the highest proportion of Christians in Great Britain.
+A number of the region's settlements expanded from around priories, abbeys and monasteries.

 Economy

 The latest statistical report from the Office for National Statistics comparing the North East of England to other regions of the United Kingdom, dated May 2012, states: